ItaiAxelrad/open-spec/docs/specifications/5_Process Equipment/43_Process Gas and Liquid Handling, Purification, and Storage Equipment/431111 Direct Drive Single Stage Centrifugal Blowers.md

 	2. PERFORMANCE TESTING
 		1. Each blower shall be tested at the manufacturer’s facility to determine that vibration and bearing temperature levels are within specified tolerances.
 Each blower shall be operated until it reaches a sustained temperature before measurements are recorded.
 		2. ASME performance tests are not required for compressors built of parts cast in patterns from which previous units have been cast, built and tested.
 Performance for untested blowers shall be guaranteed by the manufacturer to be within performance allowances on the predicted blower performance curves.

-   1. Execution
+## Execution

-*
 	1. INSTALLATION
 		1. The blowers, motors, all aeration instrumentation and appurtenances shall be installed in accordance with the instructions of the manufacturer and as shown on the drawings.
 All piping shall be supported so as to preclude the possibility of exerting undue forces and moments on the blower flanges.
 		2. The Contractor shall furnish the required piping, pipe supports, flange gaskets, bolts, nuts, oil and grease for initial operation in accordance with the Manufacturer's recommendations.
 	2. START-UP AND TRAINING
 		1. The Equipment Manufacturer shall furnish an experienced service representative to inspect the final installation and supervise the field acceptance tests of the equipment.
 The services of the representative shall be provided for a minimum of three (3), eight-hour (8-hour) days.
 If there are difficulties in operation of the equipment due to the manufacturer's fabrication or Contractor’s installation, additional service shall be provided at no extra cost to the Owner.
 			1. Provide, as a minimum, the following field services:
 			1. Verify proper connection of piping and installation of accessories
 			2. Field precision align motor, blower & coupling
 			3. Check leveling of blower base
 			4. Confirm proper wiring of all instruments and field wired items
 			5. Run motor uncoupled for up to one-half (1/2) hour to verify motor operation and check magnetic center for proper marking/location.
 			2. A minimum six (6) hour field acceptance test shall demonstrate that, under all conditions of operation, each unit:
 			1. Has not been damaged by transportation or installation
 			2. Has been properly installed
 			3. Has no mechanical defects
 			4. Has fully functional instrumentation and all are properly calibrated and set
 			5. Will start, run and stop in the prescribed manner
 			6. Has the proper shutdown sequence of standard stop, soft stop, and emergency stop
 			7. Is free of overheating of any parts
 			8. Is free of objectionable vibration and noise
 			9. Is free of overloading of any parts
 			10. Demonstrates the simultaneous and continuous efficiency optimization by altering the inlet valve position based on inlet temperature, differential pressure and capacity.
 		2. A factory representative, who has complete knowledge of proper operation and maintenance, shall be provided for twelve (12) hours, to instruct the plant operators on proper operation and maintenance, including start-up and shut-down procedures, proper lubrication practices and troubleshooting of all equipment.
-   1. END OF SECTION 446060